 I realize this may look like an advertisement for Time/Life and other oldies collections, but, though I'm sure it comes off that way, it's not.
 It's my way to help other fans of this great music find a way to get their fix.
 It's such a shame, when you think about it, that folks who do not own the Time/Life and other collections cannot hear this fine music on the radio.
 Good music is good music, no matter how old it is.
 My wife and I were both speaking very recently on how the music still had an innocence to it.
-Contrary to the popular belief of the so-called 'rock and roll historians' of today, rock music of the 50s wasn't necessarily rebellious.
-It's been my experience that, once again, the media perpetrated this myth by expanding on the (very) few disturbances that occurred during a couple of localized teen concerts (as usual - gotta sell those papers!).
-And, of course, let's also show the preacher trying to make a name for himself by denigrating rock as the devil's music.
-To be honest, most preachers of all denominations paid little attention to the music - it was a few loudmouths attempting to speak for everyone else while making a 'name' for themselves, just like today.
-In fact, in my own Detroit neighborhood, my father - a very conservative anti-rock and roller - would help put on and chaperon teen rock and roll hops/dances in the church basement.
+In fact, in my own Detroit neighborhood, my father - a very conservative anti-rock and roller - would help put on and chaperon teen rock and roll hops/dances in the church basement for all the local teens.
 Now, dad had a deep disdain for rock & roll - many parents did back then - but he also understood that it was music not meant for him or his generation.
 It was meant for teenagers.

 Just like the music of today.

 Except for a couple of songs here and there, most of the music of the 1950's were simple teen tunes.
-Now, I'll grant you that "I Put A Spell On You" by Screaming Jay Hawkins and "Wake Up Little Suzie" by the Everly Brothers did raise some eyebrows but didn't cause a panic for the greater majority and still received heavy airplay and sold a ton of records.
-But put yourself in their place in the years of 1956 and '57 and I believe you will see why many parents were upset upon listening to it.
+Now, I'll grant you that "I Put A Spell On You" by Screaming Jay Hawkins and "Wake Up Little Suzie" by the Everly Brothers did raise some eyebrows, but put yourself in their place in the environment and culture of 1956 and '57 and I believe you will see why many parents at the time were upset upon listening to it.